 MIPA students are also strongly encouraged to build proficiency beyond the core analytical requirements by completing at least one of the following: Advanced Quantitative Methods for Policy Policy, Public Program Evaluation, and Cost-Benefit Analysis.

 MIPA policy electives, taught by the La Follette School faculty, exemplify and develop the theme of governance to meet the challenges of globalization.
 MIPA students are strongly encouraged to take 2 to 3 MIPA electives.
-New and recently offered MIPA courses include:
+Recently offered MIPA courses include:

 Students can choose to build on MIPA policy electives and select from other courses offered across the university.

 Regional focus fields develop broad expertise in a geographic region by clustering together courses, including language courses, across several disciplines, typically emphasizing courses in the social sciences.
 In building regional focus fields, MIPA students take advantage of the university's strong area studies centers, which include:

 Students are encouraged to strengthen their career preparedness and broaden their placement opportunities by taking up suitable internships in government agencies, international organizations or offices of non-governmental organizations in Madison, elsewhere in Wisconsin, in Washington, D.C., Chicago, New York City and other major centers in the United States or in other countries.
 Upon approval by the career development coordinator and associate director, students may earn up to three academic credit toward their degree requirements.